CouncilofLorien/counciloflorien.github.io/docs/cards/P/palantir-of-annuminas.md

 > Greater Item
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _**Unique.**_ _Palantir._ With its bearer able to use a Palantir, tap Palantir of Annuminas to take a sage only card from your play deck and/or discard pile into your hand.
 Reshuffle your play deck.
-Bearer then makes a corruption check. <br>_"'...the Men of Westernesse were diminished, and their city, Annuminas...fell into ruin...'"_ ***---LotRII***
+Bearer then makes a corruption check. <br>_“‘...the Men of Westernesse were diminished, and their city, Annuminas...fell into ruin...’”_ ***---LotRII***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>